integreat-io/integreat-transformers/README.md

 The available keywords for the keys of a period object are: `year`, `quarter`, `month`, `week`, `day`, `hour`, `minute`, `second`, and `millisecond`.

+### `exclude`

+Exclude items from an array at `path` when they are also in the array at `excludePath`.

+If either of the paths points to a value instead of an array, it will first be put in an array.
+E.g. when `path` is a string that is found in the `excludePath` array, an empty array will be returned.
+When there's no data at either of the paths, an empty array is used.

 ### `formatDate`